 Stories about sporting heroes who work away from the limelight

 In 1994, Gopichand was just about beginning to make an impact on the international circuit and was being talked about as one of the future stars of Indian badminton.
 He was one of the favourites to win the singles gold in the National Games in Pune and was in prime form.

-But while playing a men’s doubles rubber in the team championship, Gopichand collided with his doubles partner Vijayraghavan and the latter fell on the current chief coach of the Indian badminton team.
+But while playing a men’s doubles rubber in the team championship, Gopichand collided with his doubles partner Vijayraghavan who fell on him.
 The ACL was torn and a lateral meniscal tear needed three surgeries over a span of two years as he tried to make a comeback.